do-/dbf-reuse/README.md

 This software development is in alpha stage.
 Feel free to use it at your own risk.

 # Motivation
-Starting this project, the author was developing a node.js based application and needed a library to implement data import/export operations in legacy dBASE III+ format.
+Starting this project, the author was developing a node.js based application and needed a library to implement data import/export with a legacy dBASE III+ format.
 Mostly for generating .dbf files looking just like old ones, but filled with actual data.

 He scanned through the npm registry and have found some modules coping with .dbf, but:
 * they all required access to file system;